Steigner/Steigner/README.md

-# :man: About me
+# :information_source: About me

-I'm currently working at Fravebot company, doing advanced robotics for strawberry picking.
-Also I am a PhD student at Brno University of Technology.
-My main fields of study are Advanced robotics and Artificial intelligence.
-The field overlap is then directed to Optimization.
+Robotics Enthusiast | AI & Machine Learning | Edge Technologies

+I am a passionate robotics professional with a keen interest in cutting-edge technologies.
+My expertise lies at the intersection of machine vision, machine learning, robotics, and system architecture, making me an part of the advanced robotics revolution.

+:large_blue_diamond: Robotics, Machine Learning, Machine Vision

 ---